Dyalog/ride/docs/starting_a_dyalog_session.md

 # Starting a Dyalog Session

 !!!note
-    When running a Dyalog Session through RIDE, that Session should only be accessed through RIDE.
-One exception to this rule is when developing or running applications that are `⎕SM`/`⎕SR` based; access to the `⎕SM` window cannot be made through RIDE.
+    When running a Dyalog Session through Ride, that Session should only be accessed through Ride.
+One exception to this rule is when developing or running applications that are `⎕SM`/`⎕SR` based; access to the `⎕SM` window cannot be made through Ride.

-When running a Dyalog Session through RIDE, the Session can be:
+When running a Dyalog Session through Ride, the Session can be:

-- local to the machine on which RIDE is running.
+- local to the machine on which Ride is running.

-    This requires Dyalog to be installed on the machine on which RIDE is running.
+    This requires Dyalog to be installed on the machine on which Ride is running.

-- remote from the machine on which RIDE is running.
+- remote from the machine on which Ride is running.

-    The RIDE can start a Session using an interpreter installed on a remote machine irrespective of whether Dyalog is installed on the machine on which RIDE is running.
+    The Ride can start a Session using an interpreter installed on a remote machine irrespective of whether Dyalog is installed on the machine on which Ride is running.
 In this situation:

-    - The operating system on which the remote interpreter is running is irrelevant – the instructions given in this chapter apply to the operating system on which RIDE is running (the two operating systems do not have to be the same).
+    - The operating system on which the remote interpreter is running is irrelevant – the instructions given in this chapter apply to the operating system on which Ride is running (the two operating systems do not have to be the same).
-    - The remote machine does not need to have RIDE installed but the Dyalog Session must be [RIDE-enabled](ridespecific_language_features.md/#ride_init).
+    - The remote machine does not need to have Ride installed but the Dyalog Session must be [Ride-enabled](ridespecific_language_features.md/#ride_init).

-Normally, connections between RIDE and interpreters are initialised from the **New Session** screen.
-The exception to this is zero-footprint use, which always requires Dyalog to be started first with suitable configuration parameters, after which RIDE will appear when you direct a web browser at the APL interpreter.
-See [RIDE in the browser](ride_in_the_browser.md) for details.
+Normally, connections between Ride and interpreters are initialised from the **New Session** screen.
+The exception to this is zero-footprint use, which always requires Dyalog to be started first with suitable configuration parameters, after which Ride will appear when you direct a web browser at the APL interpreter.
+See [Ride in the browser](ride_in_the_browser.md) for details.

 ## New Session window

-The **New Session** screen is displayed when RIDE starts, unless "Auto-start top-most configuration when RIDE starts" has been selected from Preferences > General > Session (the default on macOS).
+The **New Session** screen is displayed when Ride starts, unless "Auto-start top-most configuration when Ride starts" has been selected from Preferences > General > Session (the default on macOS).
 This screen allows simple and advanced use.

 ### Simple usage